Job Help

 - Be accurate.
 Proofread your resume for any errors.

 - Keep it up-to-date and professional.
-Make changes as they occur, and stick to plain-looking fonts to keep your resume timeless.
+Make changes as they occur, and stick to a clear font to make your resume easy to read.

 Resume Don'ts

-- Do not include Social Security #, birth date, marital status.
+- Do not include your Social Security number, birth date, or other private information.

 Creating Your Resume

-Free customizable, career-specific resume templates and resume resources.
-Get help from a resume expert from 2-11 PM Central, or submit your resume any time through the Resume Lab and receive detailed feedback in 24 hours. - Google Docs Templates
+- Free customizable, career-specific cover letter templates.
+Get help from an expert from 2-11 p.m.
+Central or submit your resume any time through the Resume Lab to receive detailed feedback in 24 hours.
+A valid Library card and password are required to access from home.

-Offers free resume templates that are automatically saved and always available online - no need to save to USB.
-Requires a free Google account. - resume.com
+- Offers free resume templates that are automatically saved and always available online.
+Requires a free Google account.

 Write Your Cover Letter

-Not every job posting requires a formal cover letter, but these tips can also be useful when writing an email to a potential employer.
+Not every job requires a formal cover letter.
+These tips can also be useful when writing an email to a potential employer.

-- Use keywords from the job posting in your letter, but don't repeat information included in your resume.
+- Use keywords from the job posting in your letter.
+Don't repeat information included in your resume.

 - Explain how your skills and personal qualities match the employer's needs.